 A lot of talk about living room design is dedicated either to the big ticket items – like your sofa, accent chairs, and entertainment system – or to the big surface areas – walls, flooring, and area rugs.
-But while these elements combined make up the lion’s share of your living space, it ignores the one element that brings it all together: your lighting fixtures.
-Good lighting is what makes a living space usable, and though it might not be the first thing that comes to mind, decorative lighting fixtures are an excellent way to add personality to your space.
+After all, these elements make up the lion’s share of your living space.
+But it overlooks one important element that brings it all together: your lighting fixtures.
+Good lighting is what makes a living space usable.
+Though it might not be the first thing that comes to mind, decorative lighting fixtures are an excellent way to add personality to your space.

 Go Lamp Shopping